-Figure 4: Rekey traffic (bytes per rekey message) as a function of h and T (seconds)
+Figure 4: Rekey traffic (bytes per rekey message) as a function of h for various values of T (seconds)

-as a function of h, rekey traffic first decreases and then increases linearly when h increases.
+Figure 4 illustrates the rekey traffic (in bytes per rekey message) as a function of h for various values of T (in seconds).
+As can be seen, as a function of h, rekey traffic first decreases and then increases linearly when h increases.
 This is because when h is small, unicast traffic produced by large r will dominate the overall rekey traffic.
 When h increases, unicast traffic will sharply decrease and eventually diminish.
 And then multicast traffic will begin to dominate and increase as a linear function of h.
+On the other hand, as a function of T, rekey traffic is large for small T, and then it decreases and keeps unchanged as T increases.
+This is explained by the fact that burst losses produce large r when T is small.
+Large r requires large unicast traffic.